Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Dissipation suppression induced by QSEs

-where $\varpi =is$ and $A_{j}(\omega)$ is the $j$th eigenvalue of $\mathbf{J}(\omega)$.
-It is interesting to find that the roots $\varpi$ multiplied by $\hbar$ are the eigenenergies of Eq. \eqref{Hami} \cite{SupplementalMaterial}.
-It indicates that dynamics of the QEs characterized by $\mathbf{a}(t)$ is intrinsically determined by the features of the energy spectrum of Eq. \eqref{Hami}.
-Because $Y_{j}(\varpi)$ is a decreasing function in the region of $\varpi<0$, Eq. \eqref{bound-state} has a discrete root $\varpi_j^{b}$ provided $Y_{j}(0)<0$.
+Equation \eqref{eigenenergy} has the same form as the pole equation determining the dynamics.
+It indicates that the dynamics of QEs characterized by $\mathbf{a}(t)$ is intrinsically determined by the features of the energy spectrum of Eq. \eqref{Hami}.

+Because $Y_{j}(\varpi)$ is a decreasing function in the region of $\varpi<0$, the pole equation has a discrete root $\varpi_j^{b}$ provided $Y_{j}(0)<0$.
 The eigenstate of this discrete eigenenergy $\hbar\varpi^{b}_j$ falling in the band-gap regime of the SPP is called a bound state, whose formation has profound impacts on the dynamics \cite{PhysRevResearch.1.023027,PhysRevA.109.033518}.
-In the region of $\varpi>0$, $Y_{j}(\varpi)$ is ill defined and Eq. \eqref{bound-state} has an infinite number of roots, which form a continuous energy band.
+It is expected that, depending on the system parameters, $N$ bound states could be formed at most for our $N$-QE configuration.
+In the region of $\varpi>0$, $Y_{j}(\varpi)$ is ill-defined and the pole equation has an infinite number of roots, which form a continuous energy band.
 Using the Cauchy's residue theorem, we obtain

 where $\mathbf{Z}(t)=\sum_{j=1}^{M}\text{Res}[\tilde{\mathbf{a}}(-i\varpi_{j}^{b})]e^{-i\varpi _{j}^{b}t}$, with $\text{Res}[\cdot]$ denoting the residue contributed by the bound states, and $M$ being the number of the bound states.
 The second term is from a branch cut formed by the continuous energy band and tends to zero in long-time limit due to the out-of-phase interference in continuously changing frequencies.
 Thus, if the bound state is absent, then $\lim_{t\rightarrow\infty}\mathbf{a}(t)=0$ characterizes a complete dissipation.
 It is consistent with the Markovian approximate \cite{PhysRevB.82.115334,PhysRevB.89.041402} and the previous results \cite{Goncalves2020,PhysRevB.104.L201405}.
-If $M$ bound states are formed, then $\lim_{t\rightarrow\infty}\mathbf{a}(t)=\mathbf{Z}(t)$ implies a dissipation suppression.
-Being absent in the previous results, this result indicates that the non-Markovian effect in the strong-coupling regime plays a constructive role in suppressing the dissipation of the QEs caused by the lossy SPP.
+If $M$ bound states are formed, then $\lim_{t\rightarrow\infty}\mathbf{a}(t)=\mathbf{Z}(t)$ implies a suppression of dissipation.
+Being absent in the previous results, it indicates that the non-Markovian effect plays a constructive role in suppressing the dissipation of the QEs caused by the lossy SPP.